Archi657/Archi657/README.md

    <h2 align="left"> Hi everyone!
 My name is Julián </h2>

-   <h3 align="left"><samp> I am a 💻 Software Developer by passion, currently working for Oracle.
-I specialize in Backend Development, Systems Administration, and I am starting to learn about Data Science, Artificial Intelligence and Computers Visualisation for fun.</samp>  </h3>
+   <h3 align="left"><samp> I am a 💻 Software Developer by passion, currently employed at Oracle.
+My expertise lies in Backend Development and Systems Administration.
+Additionally, I am starting to learn Data Science, Artificial Intelligence and Computers Visualisation for enjoyment.</samp>  </h3>

 <h3 align="left"><samp>
 If you have a project that you think I would be a good fit for, or if you just want to chat about tech, don't hesitate to reach out!
 I'm always happy to connect with new people and explore new ideas. ❤️ </samp></h4>